glasgowcompbio/vimms/demo/02. Methods/README.md

-Demonstration of running controllers that operate on single sample.
+Demonstration of running controllers
 Includes: fullscan, TopN, SmartROI and WeightedDEW.

+Also includes DIA controllers (AIF, SWATH)

+And also TopNEXt controllers.